#60 - Wesley Lawson

 -

-A vital force behind Edmond Memorial's incredible run to the semi-finals last season, Lawson is in his fourth year with Bulldog Football and ninth year of competitive play within the Edmond Bulldog Vertical system.
+A vital force behind Edmond Memorial's incredible run to the OSSAA 6A1 semi-finals last season and quarter-finals this season, Lawson has just finished his fourth year with Bulldog Football and ninth year of competitive play within the Edmond Bulldog Vertical system.

 Lawson brings a high level of football IQ and physicality to every snap.
 A versatile and experienced presence on the field, Lawson shines as an offensive lineman, defensive lineman, and tight end, proving invaluable to the team's success.